rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 | 9 | Tricopter |
 | 10 | Fixed wing (traditional AETR) |

-The associated motor layouts are shown below for each mixer
+The associated motor layouts are shown below for each mixer.
+The _ESC calibration_ mixer outputs the throttle command equally to each motor, and can be used for calibrating the ESCs.

 ![Mixer_1](images/mixers_1.png)